Ernst Kuipers

-Ernst Johan Kuipers ([ˈɛrnst ˈjoːɦɑŋ ˈkœypərs]; born 14 December 1959) is a Dutch gastroenterologist, professor and politician who has served as Minister of Health, Welfare and Sport in the fourth Rutte cabinet since 10 January 2022.
+Ernst Johan Kuipers ([ˈɛrnst ˈjoːɦɑŋ ˈkœypərs]; born 14 December 1959) is a Dutch gastroenterologist, professor and politician who served as Minister of Health, Welfare and Sport in the fourth Rutte cabinet from 2022 until 2024.
 He is a member of the Democrats 66 (D66) party.

 Early life and education

 Kuipers was born in 1959 in Meppel, Drenthe and grew up in Creil, Flevoland.
 His father was a general practitioner and his mother a pharmacist.
 He attended secondary school in Emmeloord, where he completed the gymnasium curriculum in 1978.
 After obtaining a propaedeutic diploma (propedeuse) in chemistry, he studied medicine at the University of Groningen.
-Kuipers specialized in internal medicine and gastroenterology, and obtained a doctorate from the VU University Medical Center in 1995.
+Kuipers specialized in internal medicine and gastroenterology, and obtained a doctorate from the VU University Medical Center (now, Amsterdam University Medical Centers) in 1995.

 Career

 Between 1995 and 1997, Kuipers worked as a research associate at the Division of Infectious Diseases of the Vanderbilt University in Nashville, Tennessee.

-In 2000, Kuipers was appointed professor and head of gastroenterology and hepatology at the Erasmus University Medical Center.
+In 2000, Kuipers was appointed professor and head of gastroenterology and hepatology at the Erasmus University Medical Center (EMC).
 In this capacity, he led a widely reported 2007 study published in the journal Gut which showed that new cases of stomach cancer would likely fall 25 percent over the following 10 years in Western countries because of better living conditions.

-In 2012, Kuipers became a member of the board of directors of the Erasmus University Medical Center.
-On 15 March 2013, he was appointed chief executive officer.
-In addition, he became the chairman of the National Acute Care Network (LNAZ) in 2015.
-In this position, he played a prominent role in the response to the COVID-19 pandemic in the Netherlands.
+Kuipers became a member of the board of directors of the Erasmus University Medical Center in 2012, and he was appointed chief executive officer on 15 March 2013.
+He was awarded the United European Gastroenterology Research Prize of €100,000 in 2016.
+In addition to his role at the EMC, Kuipers started serving as chairman of the National Acute Care Network (LNAZ) in 2015.
+In this position, he played a prominent role in the response to the COVID-19 pandemic in the Netherlands, coordinating the distribution of patients across intensive care units in the country.